Critically Acclaimed Lower East Side Interdisciplinary /Musician/Artist/Author/Educator

 Ms. Legere, a poet and playwright, was a protege of Hunter Thompson and Terry Southern.

 Lower East Side Interdisciplinary Artist, Performance Artist, Writer and Musician Phoebe Legere studied jazz with John Lewis of the Modern Jazz Quartet, and graduated from Vassar College where she studied Performance Art, Music and the Philosophy of Art.

 Legere is a Master Musician.
-She studied music composition with Morton Subotnick, and jazz arranging with Ira Newborn and Rick Shemaria.
+She studied music composition with Morton Subotnick, and jazz arranging with Ira Newborn and Rich Shemaria.

 "My most important music education came from improvising at the Jam Sessions and Loft Jazz Sessions of Harlem and the Lower East Side of New York."